jeffnye-gh/performance-modeling/Simulators.md

     - Various levels of accuracy including functional and trace based
     - Claims co-simulation with SystemC
         - (I tried briefly but never got this to work)
+    - I have used GEM5 for ARM V8 no issues
+    - I have used this for RISC-V,
+        - As of 4Q22/1Q23 I found the RV32 support spotty.
+        - FIXME: revisit this for RV32I/G.

 - [MARSS-RISCV](https://github.com/bucaps/marss-riscv)
     - cycle level models, in order, ooo